HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### Progress indication for XMLAccess

 === "Containers"
-    You can enable progress logging to see the progress of XMLAccess in updating items contained in the `xmlaccess` input script.
+    You can enable progress logging to see the progress of XMLAccess in updating items contained in the xmlaccess input script.
+With this feature, you can monitor the progress of your xmlaccess imports which is helpful for larger imports.
 For more information, see [Working with the XML configuration interface](../../deployment/manage/portal_admin_tools/xml_config_interface/working_xml_config_interface/index.md).

 === "On-Premises"
-    You can enable progress logging to see the progress of XMLAccess in updating items contained in the `xmlaccess` input script.
+    You can enable progress logging to see the progress of XMLAccess in updating items contained in the xmlaccess input script.
+With this feature, you can monitor the progress of your xmlaccess imports which is helpful for larger imports.
 For more information, see [Working with the XML configuration interface](../../deployment/manage/portal_admin_tools/xml_config_interface/working_xml_config_interface/index.md).

 ### Progress indication for syndication

 === "Containers"
     You can log the syndication progress on the subscriber.
+With this feature, you can track the status of the syndication process.
 For more information, see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

 === "On-Premises"
     You can log the syndication progress on the subscriber.
+With this feature, you can track the status of the syndication process.
 For more information, see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

-### Web Content Manager REST API V2 - Ability to set cache header for WCM GET REST APIs
+### Web Content Manager REST API V2 - Setting a cache header for WCM GET REST APIs

 === "Containers"
     You can configure a cache header for GET requests for unauthenticated users.
 Configuring cache headers result to better performance and cachability.
 For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

 === "On-Premises"
     You can configure a cache header for GET requests for unauthenticated users.
 Configuring cache headers result to better performance and cachability.
 For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

-### Web Content Manager REST API V2 - Update OpenAI ChatGPT to latest model gpt-4o

-=== "Containers"
-    Starting CF221, the AI model is switched to ```gpt-4o```.
-This model is the newest and the most capable model with up-to-date information.
-For more information, see [Getting started with the REST service for Web Content Manager V2](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

-=== "On-Premises"
-    Starting CF221, the AI model is switched to ```gpt-4o```.
-This model is the newest and the most capable model with up-to-date information.
-For more information, see [Getting started with the REST service for Web Content Manager V2](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md).

 ### Web Content Manager REST API V2 - Retrieving multiple content items in one REST call through a list of UUIDs